SkipperCobbSquad/DSTestBot/README.md

 > **In line TOKEN paste your bot token from Discord**

-3. To run BOT just type into your terminal `npm start`
+3. To run BOT just type into your terminal `npm install` and after its finish type `npm start`
 >Rememeber you must be in path where files bot is.

 ---